VoronDesign/VoronUsers/printer_mods/Ultrawaffles/Ender_3_to_SW/README.md

 11. Not sure if im allowed to do this, but all of the files (execpt for electronic mounts) are in the stls.rar file

 STLs files:
 This mod uses some combination of both original stls and my own edited versions.
-The following list is parts that are unchanged
+The following list is parts that are unchanged.
+All electronic mounts execpt for the massive psu are from the v2.2
 1. Enclosure parts
   - feed_slot
   - light_bar_x2